Ptiful/wine_market_analysis/database/README.md

 - Optimise your solution to have the result as fast as possible.
 - Better visualisation.
 - One of our VIP client like `Cabernet Sauvignon`, he would like a top 5 recommandation, which wines would you recommend to him?
+Based on everything you did previously, fine what recommandation would suit best for another recommandation than Cabernet Sauvignon to this client.
 - Do any recommandation on ways to improve the data, the database schema or typing.